techidaily/site-win-premium/source/_posts/identifying-and-neutralizing-keyloggers-in-windows-environments-with-effective-detection-tools.md

 ![Windows Firewall Control](https://malwarefox.com/wp-content/uploads/2017/03/Windows-Firewall-Control.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 By doing this, you may be able to stop any keylogger from transmitting data to a hacker.
 However, this method doesn’t guarantee that you have blocked the correct process.
 Also, if there are multiple ways of file transmission using different processes, you are out of luck.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Use Keylogger Detector